Introduction to the Program

 1.10.2.
 Major Psychopathological Problems

 Module 2.
-Therapeutic Relation with the Child.
-Assessment and Diagnosis Process in Child and Adolescent Psychopathology
+Therapeutic Relationship with the Child Assessment and Diagnosis Process in Child and Adolescent Psychopathology

 2.1.
 Therapeutic Relationship with Children and Adolescents